 Before joining Novozymes, Claus was leading the Global Sustainability and Quality activities of the Hartmann Packaging Group.

-Claus Stig Pedersen is currently Liaison Delegate to the World Business Council for Sustainable Development (WBCSD) and he represents Novozymes in the UN Global Compact LEAD initiative.
-Claus is serving in the Sustainability Council to the company Ingersoll Rand and in the Advisory Board to the organization Sustainable Brands.
+Claus Stig Pedersen represents Novozymes in the UN Global Compact LEAD initiative and he is serving in the Sustainability Council to the company Ingersoll Rand.

 Previously, Claus has served on sustainability boards and councils to Walmart, Procter & Gamble and The Sustainability Consortium.